ibalosh/elevation/README.md

 # Pre-requisites

-To run the app, install the dependencies.
+To run the app:

+* install node (if you use nvm, you can install the version specified in `.nvmrc` file)
+* install the dependencies by `npm install`.

 # Running the app